5 Management of R projects

 Rather than manually editing code to fit a style, we can instead do it automatically.
 RStudio itself has a built-in automatic styling tool, found in the menu item Code -> Reformat Code.
 Let’s try this styling out together.
 Copy and paste the code above into the R/learning.R file.
 Don’t run this code, we’ll just edit it to improve the styling.
 After pasting it, run the “Reformat Code” menu item.

 The tidyverse style guide also has a package called styler that automatically fixes code to fit the style guide.
 With styler you can style multiple files at once, one file at a time, or based on code you select and highlight.
 We will make a lot of use of styling the file we are working on instead.
-We can do that through the Palette (, then type “style file”), which should show the “Style active file” option.
+We can do that through the Palette (Ctrl-Shift-P, then type “style file”), which should show the “Style active file” option.
 You’ll try it out in the next exercise.

 The thing to note, is that styler isn’t perfect, for instance, it can’t change objects that are named T or c to something else.
 But styler is a good starting point to manually fixing up your code.